intel/kubernetes-qat-envoy/README.md

 ## Envoy using BoringSSL QAT private key provider

-You can also build a version of Envoy using the BoringSSL QAT private key provider:

-    # docker image build -t envoy-boringssl-qat:devel -f Dockerfile.boringssl .

-To test that everything works, run the new container:
+To test that QAT works, run the new container:

     $ scripts/envoy-boringssl-docker.sh